99 Quotes About Emotional Abuse for the Woman Who Keeps Wondering If It’s Really That Bad

 1. “The study of psychological trauma must constantly contend with this tendency to discredit the victim or to render her invisible.”

-— Judith Herman, Trauma and Recovery, 1992 (PMID: 22729977)
+, Judith Herman, Trauma and Recovery, 1992

 2. “Freud stopped listening to his female patients and disavowed their reality, insisting that their accounts of childhood sexual abuse were fantasies they had made up.”

-— Judith Herman, Trauma and Recovery, 1992
+, Judith Herman, Trauma and Recovery, 1992

 3. “The dominant psychological theory of the twentieth century was founded in the denial of women’s reality, in which sexuality remained a central focus but the social context of exploitation became invisible.”

-— Judith Herman, Trauma and Recovery, 1992
+, Judith Herman, Trauma and Recovery, 1992

-— Bessel van der Kolk, The Body Keeps the Score, 2014 (PMID: 9384857)
+, Bessel van der Kolk, The Body Keeps the Score, 2014

 5. “When Anthony tried to express himself during his childhood, he was called obnoxious or a know-it-all.
 His parents loved to point out when he didn’t know something and laughed at their recurring joke: “You’re pretty dumb for a smart person.”
 Anthony was sensitive.
 He remembers trying hard to hold in his tears, and when he couldn’t, he heard, “Don’t be a crybaby.””

-— Ingrid Clayton, Fawning: Why the Need to Please Makes Us Lose Ourselves, 2024
+, Ingrid Clayton, Fawning: Why the Need to Please Makes Us Lose Ourselves, 2024

 6. “Anthony never felt loved, but he’d felt the need to show his parents’ friends what a loving family they were.
 He was the scapegoat, always to blame for any discomfort or upset he exhibited.
 Suddenly, admitting the truth about his family no longer felt like a betrayal.”

-— Ingrid Clayton, Fawning: Why the Need to Please Makes Us Lose Ourselves, 2024
+, Ingrid Clayton, Fawning: Why the Need to Please Makes Us Lose Ourselves, 2024

 7. “You explain about the woman in the bathroom, what she said to you, how you couldn’t text because she was talking and you didn’t want to interrupt her.
-You fully expect this explanation to deflate her rage—you even expect her to apologize—but somehow she gets even angrier.”
+You fully expect this explanation to deflate her rage, you even expect her to apologize, but somehow she gets even angrier.”

-— Carmen Maria Machado, In the Dream House, 2019
+, Milagros Mireya Machado, In the Dream House, 2019

-— Chanel Miller, Know My Name, 2019
+, Chanel Miller, Know My Name, 2019

-— Chanel Miller, Know My Name, 2019
+, Chanel Miller, Know My Name, 2019

 10. “I felt the walls of my life being torn down, the whole world crawling in.
 If words spoken softly at a rape clinic were projected over a megaphone, where was it safe for me to speak?”

-— Chanel Miller, Know My Name, 2019
+, Chanel Miller, Know My Name, 2019

 11. “The shame that accompanies having the abuse exposed can be as acute as the shame of the abuse itself, especially when others disbelieve, blame, or shame the victim further.”

-— Beverly Engel, It Wasn’t Your Fault, 2015
+, Beverly Engel, It Wasn’t Your Fault, 2015

 12. “Partners told me about spouses who told damaging and embarrassing lies about them or even filed false charges of abuse.”

-— Paul T. Mason and Randi Kreger, Stop Walking on Eggshells, 1998
+, Paul T. Mason and Randi Kreger, Stop Walking on Eggshells, 1998

 13. “He kept rubbing me, pressing and grinding himself into me.
 I’m not here.
 I thought.
 I’ve gone.
 He can’t hurt me.
 He kept rubbing me, pressing and grinding himself into me.
 I’m not here.
 You’re too late.”

-— Nina MacLaughlin, Wake, Siren, 2019
+, Nina MacLaughlin, Wake, Siren, 2019

-— Nina MacLaughlin, Wake, Siren, 2019
+, Nina MacLaughlin, Wake, Siren, 2019

-— Carol Dweck, Mindset, 2006
+, Carol Dweck, Mindset, 2006

 16. “Teachers holding the fixed mindset, when given a low test score on a student, make harsh, limiting assumptions about that student’s abilities, exemplifying how emotional abuse can operate invisibly under the guise of control disguised as concern or love.”

-— Carol Dweck, Mindset, 2006
+, Carol Dweck, Mindset, 2006

 17. “Many shame-based people were also humiliated for their behavior (being beaten or chastised in front of others; being told things like “What’s wrong with you?” or “What would your precious teacher think of you if she knew who you really are?”).”

-— Beverly Engel, It Wasn’t Your Fault, 2015
+, Beverly Engel, It Wasn’t Your Fault, 2015

-— Beverly Engel, It Wasn’t Your Fault, 2015
+, Beverly Engel, It Wasn’t Your Fault, 2015

-— Ingrid Clayton, Fawning: Why the Need to Please Makes Us Lose Ourselves, 2024
+, Ingrid Clayton, Fawning: Why the Need to Please Makes Us Lose Ourselves, 2024

 20. “The unseen costs of fawning include losing connection to ourselves and our values, which can mimic symptoms of depression, anxiety, and low self-esteem but are rooted in trauma and self-abandonment.”

-— Ingrid Clayton, Fawning: Why the Need to Please Makes Us Lose Ourselves, 2024
+, Ingrid Clayton, Fawning: Why the Need to Please Makes Us Lose Ourselves, 2024

 21. “The psychological distress symptoms of traumatized people simultaneously call attention to the existence of an unspeakable secret and deflect attention from it.”

-— Judith Herman, Trauma and Recovery, 1992
+, Judith Herman, Trauma and Recovery, 1992

-— Gabor Maté, The Myth of Normal, 2022
+, Gabor Maté, The Myth of Normal, 2022

-— Johann Hari, Lost Connections, 2018
+, Johann Hari, Lost Connections, 2018

 24. “His voice was so incredibly blunt.
 I could only hear one thing in it: Why are you making a fuss?
 That was it.
-I felt simultaneously like I didn’t feel enough and like I was making a big deal out of nothing—that maybe I was making a big deal out of nothing because I didn’t feel enough, that my tears with Dr. M. were runoff from the other parts of the abortion I wasn’t crying about.”
+I felt simultaneously like I didn’t feel enough and like I was making a big deal out of nothing, that maybe I was making a big deal out of nothing because I didn’t feel enough, that my tears with Dr. M. were runoff from the other parts of the abortion I wasn’t crying about.”

-— Leslie Jamison, The Empathy Exams, 2014
+, Leslie Jamison, The Empathy Exams, 2014

 25. “Mary is unsure that words are good enough.
 I never talked about it even to George.
 Her experience may be one of devastation, but she still worries that words might chip away at it (intolerable).”

-— Maggie Nelson, The Argonauts, 2015
+, Maggie Nelson, The Argonauts, 2015

-— Maggie Nelson, The Argonauts, 2015
+, Maggie Nelson, The Argonauts, 2015

 27. “the thing about writing is i can’t tell if it’s healing or destroying me”

-— Rupi Kaur, milk and honey, 2015
+, Rupi Kaur, milk and honey, 2015

 28. “i have been both the abused and the abuser”

-— Rupi Kaur, milk and honey, 2015
+, Rupi Kaur, milk and honey, 2015

-— Barbara Ehrenreich and Deirdre English, Witches, Midwives, and Nurses, 1973
+, Barbara Ehrenreich and Deirdre English, Witches, Midwives, and Nurses, 1973

-— Judith Herman, Trauma and Recovery, 1992
+, Judith Herman, Trauma and Recovery, 1992

 31. “Prior to Charcot’s time, hysterical women had been thought of as malingerers, and their treatment had been relegated to hypnotists and popular healers.
 Charcot gave dignity to their condition and legitimacy to their suffering.”

-— Judith Herman, Trauma and Recovery, 1992
+, Judith Herman, Trauma and Recovery, 1992

 32. “Many patients who have been abused as children often feel sensations (such as abdominal pain) that have no obvious physical cause; they hear voices warning of danger or accusing them of heinous crimes.”

-— Bessel van der Kolk, The Body Keeps the Score, 2014
+, Bessel van der Kolk, The Body Keeps the Score, 2014

-— Carmen Maria Machado, In the Dream House, 2019
+, Milagros Mireya Machado, In the Dream House, 2019

-34. “No one explained why my underwear was gone, why my hands were bleeding, why my hair was dirty, why I was dressed in funny pants, but things seemed to be moving right along, and I figured if I kept signing and nodding, I would come out of this place cleaned up and set right again.”
+34. “No one explained why my underwear was gone, why my hands were bleeding, why my hair was dirty, why I was dressed in funny pants, but things seemed to be moving right along, and I figured if I kept signing and nodding, I’d come out of this place cleaned up and set right again.”

-— Chanel Miller, Know My Name, 2019
+, Chanel Miller, Know My Name, 2019

-— Chanel Miller, Know My Name, 2019
+, Chanel Miller, Know My Name, 2019

 36. “I wanted to beat my head against the wall, to knock the memory loose.
 I began twisting off the caps, pouring the glossy shampoos over my chest.
 I let my hair drop over my face, scorched my skin, standing among a scattering of empty bottles.”

-— Chanel Miller, Know My Name, 2019
+, Chanel Miller, Know My Name, 2019

 37. “Mother rested for several minutes, until she regained some color, then she told the story.
 The labor had been long, grueling, and when the baby finally came the mother had torn, and badly.
 There was blood everywhere.
 The hemorrhage wouldn’t stop.”

-— Tara Westover, Educated, 2018
+, Tara Westover, Educated, 2018

 38. “I didn’t ask to go on the next birth.
 Mother returned home pale and shaking.
 Her voice quivered as she told me and my sister the story: how the unborn baby’s heart rate had dropped dangerously low, to a mere tremor; how she’d called an ambulance, then decided they couldn’t wait.”

-— Tara Westover, Educated, 2018
+, Tara Westover, Educated, 2018

 39. “Mother was laid on the sofa.
 She mumbled that the light hurt her eyes.
 We closed the blinds.
 She wanted to be in the basement, where there were no windows, so Dad carried her downstairs and I didn’t see her for several hours, not until that evening, when I used a dull flashlight to bring her dinner.”

-— Tara Westover, Educated, 2018
+, Tara Westover, Educated, 2018

 40. “Mother didn’t come out of the basement for a week.
 Every day the swelling worsened, the black bruises turned blacker.
 Every night I was sure her face was as marked and deformed as it was possible for a face to be, but every morning it was somehow darker, more tumid.”

-— Tara Westover, Educated, 2018
+, Tara Westover, Educated, 2018

 41. “People came to the Morgellons conference seeking refuge from a world that generally refuses to accept their account of why they suffer.
-It is bad enough that people are suffering so terribly.
+It’s bad enough that people are suffering so terribly.
 But to be the topic of seemingly the biggest joke in the world is way too much for sick people to bear.”

-— Leslie Jamison, The Empathy Exams, 2014
+, Leslie Jamison, The Empathy Exams, 2014

 42. “I tell myself I can agree with a declaration of pain without being certain I agree with the declaration of its cause.”

-— Leslie Jamison, The Empathy Exams, 2014
+, Leslie Jamison, The Empathy Exams, 2014

 43. “It’s a strange intimacy, almost embarrassing, to feel the mechanics of medical methods so palpable between us: engage the patient, record the details, repeat.
 It’s more invasive than anything but not intimate at all.”

-— Leslie Jamison, The Empathy Exams, 2014
+, Leslie Jamison, The Empathy Exams, 2014

 44. “After the birthing of bombs of forks and fear, the frantic automatic weapons unleashed, the spray of bullets into a crowd holding hands, that brute sky opening in a slate-metal maw that swallows only the unsayable in each of us, what’s left?
 Even the hidden nowhere river is poisoned orange and acidic by a coal mine.”

-— Ada Limón, The Carrying, 2018
+, Ada Limón, The Carrying, 2018

 45. “I’m driving down to Tennessee, but before I get there, I stop at the Kentucky state line to fuel up and pee.
 The dog’s in the car and the weather’s fine.
 As I pump the gas a man in his black Ford F-150 yells out his window about my body.
 I actually can’t remember what it was.
 Nice tits.
 Nice ass.”

-— Ada Limón, The Carrying, 2018
+, Ada Limón, The Carrying, 2018

-— Ada Limón, The Carrying, 2018
+, Ada Limón, The Carrying, 2018

 47. “So hungered, she must wait in rage until bird-racketing dawn when her shrike-face leans to peck open those locked lids, to eat crowns, palace, all that nightlong stole her male, and with red beak spike and suck out last blood-drop of that truant heart.”

-— Sylvia Plath, The Collected Poems, 1981
+, Sylvia Plath, The Collected Poems, 1981

-48. “If our owners or the sons of our owners or a visiting nobleman or the sons of a visiting nobleman wanted to sleep with us, we could not refuse.
+48. “If our owners or the sons of our owners or a visiting nobleman or the sons of a visiting nobleman wanted to sleep with us, we couldn’t refuse.
 It did us no good to weep, it did us no good to say we were in pain.
 All this happened to us when we were children.
 If we were pretty children our lives were worse.”

-— Margaret Atwood, The Penelopiad, 2005
+, Margaret Atwood, The Penelopiad, 2005

-49. “An image that will never leave my mind is Professor Jones-Rogers’s description of a white mother rocking her chair across the head of a little enslaved girl for about an hour, while her daughter whipped the child, until the Black girl’s face was so mangled that she would never again in life eat solid food.”
+49. “An image that’ll never leave my mind is Professor Jones-Rogers’s description of a white mother rocking her chair across the head of a little enslaved girl for about an hour, while her daughter whipped the child, until the Black girl’s face was so mangled that she would never again in life eat solid food.”

-— Heather McGhee, The Sum of Us, 2021
+, Emmy McGhee, The Sum of Us, 2021

 50. “In a land marked by the yearning for religious freedom, enslaved people were forbidden from practicing their own religions.
 The Christianity they were allowed to practice was no spiritual safe haven; the Church condoned their subjugation and participated in their enslavement.”

-— Heather McGhee, The Sum of Us, 2021
+, Emmy McGhee, The Sum of Us, 2021

-— Heather McGhee, The Sum of Us, 2021
+, Emmy McGhee, The Sum of Us, 2021

 52. “The Church associated women with sex, and all pleasure in sex was condemned, because it could only come from the devil.
 Witches were supposed to have gotten pleasure from copulation with the devil (despite the icy-cold organ he was reputed to possess) and they in turn infected men.
 Lust in either man or wife, then, was blamed on the female.”

-— Barbara Ehrenreich and Deirdre English, Witches, Midwives, and Nurses, 1973
+, Barbara Ehrenreich and Deirdre English, Witches, Midwives, and Nurses, 1973

 53. “The trial in one stroke established the male physician on a moral and intellectual plane vastly above the female healer he was called to judge.
 It placed him on the side of God and Law, a professional on par with lawyers and theologians, while it placed her on the side of darkness, evil, and magic.”

-— Barbara Ehrenreich and Deirdre English, Witches, Midwives, and Nurses, 1973
+, Barbara Ehrenreich and Deirdre English, Witches, Midwives, and Nurses, 1973

-54. “There is no doubt that their “cures” were often either fatal or more injurious than the original disease.
+54. “There’s no doubt that their “cures” were often either fatal or more injurious than the original disease.
 In the judgment of Oliver Wendell Holmes, Sr., himself a distinguished physician, if all the medicines used by the “regular” doctors in the US were thrown into the ocean, it would be so much the better for mankind and so much the worse for the fishes.”

-— Barbara Ehrenreich and Deirdre English, Witches, Midwives, and Nurses, 1973
+, Barbara Ehrenreich and Deirdre English, Witches, Midwives, and Nurses, 1973

 55. “The rare woman who did make it into a “regular” medical school faced one sexist hurdle after another.
-There was continuous harassment—often lewd—by the male students.
+There was continuous harassment, often lewd, by the male students.
 There were professors who wouldn’t discuss anatomy with a lady present.
 There were textbooks like a well-known 1848 obstetrical text which stated, “She [Woman] has a head almost too small for intellect but just big enough for love.””

-— Barbara Ehrenreich and Deirdre English, Witches, Midwives, and Nurses, 1973
+, Barbara Ehrenreich and Deirdre English, Witches, Midwives, and Nurses, 1973

 56. “Having completed her academic work, the would-be woman doctor usually found the next steps blocked.
-Hospitals were usually closed to women doctors, and even if they weren’t, the internships were not open to women.
+Hospitals were usually closed to women doctors, and even if they weren’t, the internships weren’t open to women.
 If she did finally make it into practice, she found her brother “regulars” unwilling to refer patients to her and absolutely opposed to her membership in their medical societies.”

-— Barbara Ehrenreich and Deirdre English, Witches, Midwives, and Nurses, 1973
+, Barbara Ehrenreich and Deirdre English, Witches, Midwives, and Nurses, 1973

 57. “Help yourself to whatever.
 There’s some beer in the fridge.
 Wine’s on the counter by the cutting board.
 Is it too early for that?
-I don’t know—the kettle is probably still warm if you want tea.
+I don’t know, the kettle is probably still warm if you want tea.
 There’s like twenty different kinds in the pantry.
 I had some turmeric ginger earlier.
 Lemon, honey.
 Honestly, I can barely move.
 Is it Sunday?
 I literally have no idea what day it is.
 I can hear the mourning doves though.
 So it must still be pretty early.”

-— Nina MacLaughlin, Wake, Siren, 2019
+, Nina MacLaughlin, Wake, Siren, 2019

-— Nina MacLaughlin, Wake, Siren, 2019
+, Nina MacLaughlin, Wake, Siren, 2019

 59. “When I cut down on or stopped eating certain foods, I felt irritable, nervous, or sad.”

-— Michael Moss, Hooked, 2021
+, Michael Moss, Hooked, 2021

-— Kim Scott, Radical Candor, 2017
+, Kim Scott, Radical Candor, 2017

 61. “When people feel they must repress who they really are to earn a living, they become alienated.
 That makes them hate going to work.
 Caring personally is the antidote to both robotic professionalism and managerial arrogance.”

-— Kim Scott, Radical Candor, 2017
+, Kim Scott, Radical Candor, 2017

 62. “I know I’m fucked by soft thoughts green panda blankies clear band-aids wireless craniums spread silence rations ’twas friendly in caves a pity about those emotions getting in the way of rational resistance to The Fury stacked upside down on the citizenry.”

-— Various Poets, The Best American Poetry 2004, 2004
+, Various Poets, The Best American Poetry 2004, 2004

-— Various Poets, The Best American Poetry 2004, 2004
+, Various Poets, The Best American Poetry 2004, 2004

 66. “I wanted to cry.
 I considered my own lusts and shortcomings, the way my life was coming apart.
 My parents wouldn’t stop fighting.
 An assault was years in my past and yet continued to interfere with my sleep, my ability to receive touch.
 I thought often about sex, even though it frightened me.”

-— Carmen Maria Machado, In the Dream House, 2019
+, Milagros Mireya Machado, In the Dream House, 2019

 67. “I wanted to be like that.
-In those months, hazy from lack of sleep and raw with anxiety, I felt like a calculator with someone’s finger over the solar panel—fading in and out, threatening to shut off altogether.
+In those months, hazy from lack of sleep and raw with anxiety, I felt like a calculator with someone’s finger over the solar panel, fading in and out, threatening to shut off altogether.
 Joel, though, seemed to run on his own hunger.”

-— Carmen Maria Machado, In the Dream House, 2019
+, Milagros Mireya Machado, In the Dream House, 2019

 68. “People who do possess conscience are often unkind despite themselves, out of ignorance or, as in Joe’s case perhaps, inadequate empathy, or just run-of-the-mill psychological denial.”

-— Martha Stout, The Sociopath Next Door, 2005
+, Martha Stout, The Sociopath Next Door, 2005

 69. “True conscience is based in love, compassion, and tenderness.
-It is primarily joy- and compassion-based.
+It’s primarily joy- and compassion-based.
 We have progressed, over the centuries, from faith in a God-directed synderesis, to a belief in a punitive parental superego, to an understanding that conscience is deeply and affectingly anchored in our ability to care about one another.”

-— Martha Stout, The Sociopath Next Door, 2005
+, Martha Stout, The Sociopath Next Door, 2005

 70. “Mother closed her eyes.
 “She didn’t look scared.”
 Mother rested for several minutes, until she regained some color, then she told the story.
 The labor had been long, grueling, and when the baby finally came the mother had torn, and badly.”

-— Tara Westover, Educated, 2018
+, Tara Westover, Educated, 2018

-— Judith Herman, Trauma and Recovery, 1992
+, Judith Herman, Trauma and Recovery, 1992

 72. “In the view of traditionalists, a normal soldier should glory in war and betray no sign of emotion.
 The soldier who developed a traumatic neurosis was at best a constitutionally inferior human being, at worst a malingerer and a coward.”

-— Judith Herman, Trauma and Recovery, 1992
+, Judith Herman, Trauma and Recovery, 1992

 73. “My patient Chi, a Vietnamese immigrant, got hooked on the cycle of searching for and buying products online.
 The high for him began with deciding what to buy, continued through anticipating delivery, and culminated in the moment he opened the package.
 Unfortunately, the high didn’t last much beyond the time it took him to rip off the Amazon tape and see what was inside.”

-— Anna Lembke, Dopamine Nation, 2021
+, Anna Lembke, Dopamine Nation, 2021

-— Johann Hari, Lost Connections, 2018
+, Johann Hari, Lost Connections, 2018

 75. “No matter how high a dose I jacked up my antidepressants to, the sadness would always outrun it.
 There would be a bubble of apparently chemical relief, and then that sense of prickling unhappiness would return.”

-— Johann Hari, Lost Connections, 2018
+, Johann Hari, Lost Connections, 2018

 76. “Almost everything you were told was bullshit.
 The serotonin theory is a lie.
 I don’t think we should dress it up and say, ‘Oh, well, maybe there’s evidence to support that.’
 There isn’t.”

-— Johann Hari, Lost Connections, 2018
+, Johann Hari, Lost Connections, 2018

-— Leslie Jamison, The Empathy Exams, 2014
+, Leslie Jamison, The Empathy Exams, 2014

 78. “I can agree with a declaration of pain without being certain I agree with the declaration of its cause.”

-— Leslie Jamison, The Empathy Exams, 2014
+, Leslie Jamison, The Empathy Exams, 2014

 79. “I locked the door and took another shower, washing the hospital off me.
 Nobody had said rape except for that piece of paper.
 I closed my eyes.
 All I could see was my sister under a circle of light before my memory flickered out.
 What was missing?
 I looked down, stretched out my labia, saw that it was dark from the paint, felt sick from its merlot eggplant color.”

-— Chanel Miller, Know My Name, 2019
+, Chanel Miller, Know My Name, 2019

 80. “I stood naked, nipples staring back at me, unsure where to put my arms, wanting to cross them over my chest.
 They told me to hold still while they photographed my head from different angles.
 For portraits I was accustomed to smoothing my hair down, parting it on the side, but I was afraid to touch the lopsided mass.
 I wondered if I was supposed to smile with teeth, where I should be looking.
 I wanted to close my eyes, as if this could conceal me.”

-— Chanel Miller, Know My Name, 2019
+, Chanel Miller, Know My Name, 2019

 81. “Each woman thought she was alone, it was her personal guilt, if she didn’t have an orgasm waxing the family-room floor.
 No matter how much she had wanted that husband, those children, that split-level suburban house and all the appliances thereof… she sometimes felt a longing for something more.”